-All ON EXT SIGNAL actions take place at end-of-line except the default action to exit, which takes effect immediately upon receipt.
+All ON EXT SIGNAL actions take place at end-of-line except the default ction to exit, which takes effect immediately upon receipt.

-BASIC does not allow all system signals to be caught by users.
-The table below specifies all system signals, and indicates which can be specified in the EXT SIGNAL statements.
+3ASIC does not allow all system signals to be caught by users.
+The table elow specifies all system signals, and indicates which can be specified in the EXT SIGNAL statements.
 All other values cause an error.
-This table also specifies the default EXT SIGNAL handling action which takes place in the absence of an ON EXT SIGNAL, or after an OFF EXT SIGNAL.
+This table also pecifies the default EXT SIGNAL handling action which takes place in the bsence of an ON EXT SIGNAL, or after an OFF EXT SIGNAL.

+Signal Signal Valid Default

-Signal Number Signal Name Valid Signal Default Action Comment
+Number Name Signal Action Comment

 1 SIGHUP yes exit hangup (lost connection)

 2 SIGINT no - BASIC "CLR-I/O" signal

 3 SIGQUIT no - BASIC "RESET" signal

 4 SIGILL no - illegal instruction

 5 SIGTRAP no - BASIC debugging signal

 6 SIGIOT yes error software generated (abort)

 7 SIGEMT yes error software generated

-8 SIGFPE no - floating point execution used in- ternally by BASIC
+8 SIGFPE no - floating point execution used

+İ internally by BASIC

 9 SIGKILL no - not catchable by anyone

 10 SIGBUS no - hardware bus error

 11 SIGSEGV no - segmentation violation

 12 SIGSYS yes error bad argument to system call

 13 SIGPIPE no - write on pipe with no reader

-14 SIGALRM yes error system alarm clock (used by BASIC)
+14 SIGALRM yes error system alarm clock (used by

+BASIC)

-15 SIGTERM yes $\mathbf{exit}$ software termination signal
+15 SIGTERM yes exit software termination signal

-16 SIGUSR1 no - used by BASIC for communica- tions
+16 SIGUSR1 no - used by BASIC for

+communications

 17 SIGUSR2 yes error user defined signal

 18 SIGCLD no - used by BASIC

 19 SIGPWR no - powerfail; never reaches user

 20 SIGVTALRM yes error virtual timer alarm

+Signal Signal Valid Default

-Signal Number Signal Name Valid Signal Default Action Comment
+Number Name Signal Action Comment

 21 SIGPROF yes error profiling timer alarm

-22 SIGIO no - used by BASIC
+22 SIGIO yes error I/O possible signal

 23 SIGWINDOW no - window/mouse signal

-24 SIGSTOP no - not supported on S300
+24 SIGSTOP no - sendable stop signal not

+from tty

-25 SIGTSTP no - not supported on S300
+25 SIGTSTP no - stop signal from tty

-26 SIGCONT no - not supported on S300
+26 SIGCONT no - continue a stopped process

-27 SIGTTIN no - not supported on S300
+27 SIGTTIN no - to readers pgroup upon

+background tty read

-28 SIGTTOU no - not supported on S300
+28 SIGTTOU no - like TTIN for output

-29 SIGURG no - urgent condition in I/O
+29 SIGURG no - urgent condition on I/O

+channel

-30 - no - not defined for HP-UX
+30 SIGLOST no - remote lock lost (NFS)

-31 - no - not defined for HP-UX
+31 no - not defined for HP-UX

-32 - no - not defined for HP-UX
+32 SIGDIL no - DIL signal